Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 In this work, we use two core-collapse supernova models, based on the delayed and rapid model by \cite{fryer2012}.
 These two models differ only by the time at which the shock is revived: $<250$ ms and $>500$ ms for the rapid and delayed model, respectively.
-According to these models, the star directly collapses to a BH if the final carbon-oxygen core mass $M_\mathrm{CO,f}>11 \ \Msun$.
+The star directly collapses to a BH if the final carbon-oxygen core mass $M_\mathrm{CO,f} \geq 11 \ \Msun$ (both models), or if $6 \ \Msun \leq M_\mathrm{CO,f}<7 \ \Msun$ (rapid model only).
 In this case, the mass of the compact remnant is equal to the pre-supernova mass of the progenitor, $M_\mathrm{f}$, apart from the neutrino mass loss (Section~\ref{sec:neutrino}).
 In the other cases, the core-collapse supernova explosion is successful and includes a certain amount of fallback.
 Thus, the final remnant mass depends on $M_\mathrm{CO,f}$ (which sets the fallback fraction) and $M_\mathrm{f}$ \citep{fryer2012}.
 Finally, the compact remnant is classified as NS (CCNS, Table \ref{tab:phases}) if the final mass is lower than 3 \Msun, BH otherwise.

 The only difference of our default model between our implementation of the rapid and delayed models and the original models presented by \cite{fryer2012} consists in the mass function of NSs.
 In fact, the models by \cite{fryer2012} fail to reproduce the mass distribution of Galactic BNSs \citep[e.g.,][]{GiacobboCOB,VG2018}.
-In absence of a predictive model for NS masses, in our default prescription we draw the masses of all the NSs (born via ECSNe or CCSNe) from a Gaussian distribution centred at 1.33 \Msun{} with standard deviation 0.09 \Msun.
+In absence of a successful astrophysical model for NS masses, we decided to use a toy model as our default choice: we draw the masses of all the NSs (born via ECSNe or CCSNe) from a Gaussian distribution centred at 1.33 \Msun{} with standard deviation 0.09 \Msun.
 This model comes from a fit to the Galactic BNS masses \citep{Ozel12,Kiziltan13,oezel2016}.
+We impose that the final compact remnant mass cannot be larger than the pre-SN mass of the progenitor star.
+Hence, the NS mass of an ultra-stripped ECSN is always lower than or equal to its pre-SN CO mass.
+With this toy model, NSs with mass $>1.6$ M$_\odot$ are rare, which is critical to produce the primary masses of both GW170817 \citep{abbottGW170817} and GW190425 \citep{abbottGW190425}.
 We set the minimum NS mass to 1.1 \Msun. \sevn{} also includes other core-collapse supernova models, which are described in Appendix~\ref{app:snmodels}.